 If you have been injured by a Port Authority bus, you need experienced trial lawyers who have litigated cases previously against them.
 The Port Authority has already lost cases to our law firm involving discrimination of handicapped passengers and accidents involving pedestrians.
 This does not guarantee success, but does confirm our experience in winning claims against them.

-When we sued them under the American with Disabilities Act (ADA), for violating the civil rights of a handicapped passenger,the Port Authority fought the case for several years and filed several appeals.
+When we sued them under the American with Disabilities Act (ADA), for violating the civil rights of a handicapped passenger, the Port Authority fought the case for several years and filed several appeals.
 In the end, they lost all of their appeals, and were ordered to pay all of our attorney fees.
 This verdict by partner Noah Paul Fardo, Esq. was the first time the Port Authority of Allegheny County was ever proven to have intentionally discriminated against a handicapped passenger.
-The verdict received attention from lawyers nationwide and hopefully changed how the Port Authority treated handicapped passengers.
+The verdict received attention from lawyers nationwide and hopefully changed how the Port Authority treats handicapped passengers.